 Do you have one in your home?
 Find out more by watching this video!
-Brian & Bob from NEW Water will help you locate the device in your home and teach you about maintaining the device to prevent water from backing up into your basement.
+Brian and Bob from NEW Water will help you locate the device in your home and teach you about maintaining the device to prevent water from backing up into your basement.

 "Flushable” wipes are becoming increasingly popular – and are causing backups in homes across the U.S. These wipes should be disposed of in the trashcan, not the toilet.
-They can clog up pipes, and get tangled in pumps and sewer equipment, causing sewerage backups, and costly repairs for homeowners and wastewater utilities alike.
+They can stick to FOG already in the pipe, clog up pipes, and get tangled in pumps and sewer equipment, causing sewerage backups, and costly repairs for homeowners and wastewater utilities alike.
 “Flushable” wipes, along with baby wipes, dental floss, mop refills, paper towels, towelettes, and cleaning wipes also should be put into the trashcan.
-Only toilet paper and human waste (the “3Ps”) should be flushed.
-Save yourself and your wastewater utility from a pain in the drain – flush only the 3Ps!
+Only toilet paper and human waste (the “3 Ps”) should be flushed.
+Save yourself and your wastewater utility from a pain in the drain – flush only the 3 Ps!

-Will It Flush?”
+Will It Flush?
 Check out this educational video created by the City of Spokane Department of Wastewater Management and shared in partnership with the Water Environment Federation.

 Unwanted and unused medication can present opportunities for environmental contamination, drug abuse and accidental poisonings.
 Pharmaceuticals should not be flushed down the toilet or poured down the sink – wastewater treatment facilities are not equipped to treat these materials.
 Collection events and drop boxes are necessary to ensure their proposal disposal.